Our vision for Castlefield viaduct

 Working together to make it happen

-We are working with a range of partners across the city and nationally.
+We are working with a range of people across the city and nationally.
 We have had support from Castlefield Forum and the Science and Industry Museum to begin to explore options.

 To turn these ideas and plans into reality we'll also need support from fundraising, donations and corporate sponsors.